renderorange/password/README.md

 # DESCRIPTION

-password generates cryptographically secure random passwords, using alphanumeric characters with case variation.
+password generates cryptographically secure random passwords, using alphanumeric characters with case variation and optionally special characters.

 The logic can be used directly as a script or used as a module.